vydra/task-output-cache-demos/README.md

 # Task Output Cache

+Task output caching is a new kind of cache mechanism in Gradle that aims to save time by, instead of executing them, reusing results produced by previous executions of the same task with matching inputs.
+Reusing results can happen between builds happening in the same or in two different projects on the same computer, or even between builds running on different computers.
+Task output caching does not define the service to be used to store and retreive the result; it only specifies a very simple protocol that can be implemented in order to adopt all kinds of existing services as cache backends.

 ## The project board

 See the [ZenHub board](https://github.com/gradle/task-output-cache/issues#boards) for the status of the project.
 You'll need to have [ZenHub](http://zenhub.com/) installed for your browser.
 Without the ZenHub extension you'll only see the regular GitHub issues.